| Status | Draft for internal review |

 State : Address → { balance, nonce, code_hash?, storage?, metadata }

 where actor storage is a key/value map subject to quotas and rent.
-System actors and precompiles occupy a reserved prefix of the address space (0x0000…0100).
+System actors and precompiles occupy a reserved prefix of the address space (0x0000…0100); low-order allocations for the runner and fee subsystems are listed in §9.

 Transactions and Message Passing